ipfabric/docs/README.md

 ### Updating Low-Level Release Notes (LLRN) From JIRA

-Script `jira_release_notes.py` will refresh all low-level release notes from JIRA.
+Script `jira_release_notes.py` will refresh all low-level release notes from JIRA from version `7.0.0`.
 There are certain shortcuts, like hard-coded configuration values.
 Also, check your release filtering in there to limit which releases are actually refreshed.